The volunteer Community Service Scholarship program was founded to help students develop a love for service to others within their communities.

 101 Long Green Boulevard, Yorktown, VA 23693

 Assist with special events, act as greeters, assist with child care, and assist with grounds and landscaping.
-Applicants must complete a volunteer application at the YMCA and meet with the Volunteer Coordinator prior to beginning volunteer hours.
+Applicants must complete a volunteer application at the YMCA and meet with the Volunteer Coordinator before beginning volunteer hours.

 Virginia Air and Space Museum